HILA

 Field

 Field is the most important Datatype offered by HILA.
 The Field is a container of lattice fields, and is the general object we evolve and iterate over.
-The Field can be comprised of either Standard types or Basic types listed on the datatypes page.
+The Field can be comprised of either Standard types or Basic types listed above.

 To see all the possible methods of a Field see the class page which lists comprehensive documentation.